-An Oregon Honeymoon Is Perfect for Romantics and Nature Lovers Alike
+An Oregon Honeymoon for Romantics and Nature Lovers Alike

-Pacific Ocean views, misty forests and snow-capped peaks are just a few of the things that make Oregon an enchanting honeymoon destination.
+On an Oregon honeymoon, Pacific Ocean views, misty forests and snow-capped peaks are just a few of the things that make it an enchanting US honeymoon destination.

-An Oregon honeymoon can be an affordable and adventurous way for newlyweds to begin their lives together.
+An Oregon honeymoon can be an affordable and adventurous getaway for newlyweds to begin their lives together.
 Whether you're walking along the coast in Cannon Beach or snapping stunning pics of Multnomah Falls, this beautiful state offers something for everyone.
-Take a look.

 Oregon is an easy trip for many West Coasters.
 A flight from San Francisco takes less than two hours.
 It's a longer trek for people on the East Coast—leave eight hours for a flight from New York City and seven hours for one from Atlanta.